Kinetic Solar Energy

 - Sailing vessels need large crews: Time was when these were considered obsolete simply because of the size of the crews needed to handle their rigging.
 Modern technologies have silenced that objection.
 The Maltese Falcon (right), a high-tech 88 m sailing yacht capable of sailing at 13 kn requires a crew like that of a similar sized motor yacht.
 The Maltese Falcon employs a computerized mechanical control system for deploying and furling its square sails.

-Cool toys, but are these actually useful?
+Cool toys for the fabulously rich, but are these actually useful?
 Indirectly, perhaps, as test-beds for potentially practical technologies, like Heron's windmill.

 - Oil prices fell during the 1980s.